 Otherwise, walking is an excellent option and will take around 20 minutes.
 You can’t beat a good leg exercise.

 After seeing the white sand dunes, the red-orange sand dunes (Đồi cát bay Mũi Né) is pretty but not as impressive.
 It’s a good location to spot the sunset and see the views of the ocean.
 Located close to the main city area, we noticed more garbage in the sand and sellers pushing visitors to rent a thin piece of metal to slide down the dunes for 20,000 VND ($.85 USD).

 4. Fairy Stream

 After spending time at the sand dunes, it’s time to cool off in the Fairy Stream (Suối Tiên).
-It’s a 45 minute – 1 hour journey where you walk barefoot along the red-orange stream.
+It’s a 45 minute – 1-hour journey where you walk barefoot along the red-orange stream.
 You leave your sandals/shoes near the entrance.
 Along the way, you’ll see white and red sand dunes and limestone formations and can also relax at the cafes along the stream.

 If you walk the length of the full stream, you’ll reach a small waterfall at the end of the route.
 Be careful when visiting the waterfall as the ground has a lot of rocks that will stab your feet.
-This is the only area where you would need some sort of feet protection (unless you bring your sandals with you).
+This is the only area where you would need some sort of foot protection (unless you bring your sandals with you).

 Admission is 15,000 VND ($.65 USD) for adults and 7,000 VND ($.30 USD) for children.